Perfect Homemade Sopapilla Recipe

 Can I Make Gluten Free Sopapillas?

-I have not attempted these with all-purpose flour alternatives, but you certainly can try substituting your favorite GF flour replacement in this fry bread recipe!
+I have not attempted this recipe with all-purpose flour alternatives, but you certainly can try substituting your favorite GF flour replacement in this fry bread recipe!

 Looking for More Mexican-Inspired Dessert Recipes?